🦷Impact Of Soothers On Baby Teeth

 Tips for Weaning Off Soothers

-• Avoid Dipping in Sweet Substances: Never dip soothers in honey or sugar solutions, as sugar promotes tooth decay.
+• Avoid Dipping in Sweet Substances: Under no circumstances should soothers be dipped in honey or sugar solutions, as sugar is a catalyst for tooth decay.

-• Limit Use Duration: Limit the duration of soother use throughout the day to reduce contact with teeth.
+• Limit Use Duration: Limiting the usage period of soothers throughout the day will also limit the contact that teeth have with the soother.

 Soothers can lead to misalignment of baby teeth if used excessively.
 Prolonged use may cause the teeth to shift, potentially leading to issues with bite and jaw alignment.